 - E. Reporting Department members will prepare a To-From-Subject Report to their commanding officer and submit it to a supervisor before reporting off duty on the day the member becomes aware of the misconduct or has direct knowledge of the alleged misconduct, following the guidelines of the Department Directive titled "Complaint Initiation and Log Number Investigation Assignment." - F. Department members who have been a victim of sexual misconduct will immediately notify a Department supervisor, sworn or civilian, and prepare a To-From-Subject Report describing the incident or acts of misconduct.
-Department members may bring a report of sexual misconduct to any Department supervisor, including directly reporting the allegation to a supervisor in the Bureau of Internal Affairs (BIA.)

-NOTE: If there is a juvenile involved in the sexual misconduct, Department members will also notify the juveniles parent or guardian.

-- G. Responding supervisors will document the complaint, and submit it to the Civilian Office of Police Accountability (COPA) following the guidelines outlined in the Department Directives titled "Complaint Initiation and Log Number Investigation Assignment" and "Special Situations Involving Allegations of Misconduct." - H. The Department provides numerous opportunities and methods, including anonymously and through third-party representatives, to submit complaints and report allegations of misconduct against Department members.
-Violations of this policy can be reported in the following ways: - 1. in person, to any Department supervisor; - 2. by mail, phone, or anonymously through an online complaint form to the Office of The Inspector General (OIG).
+Department members may bring a report of sexual misconduct to any Department supervisor, including directly reporting the allegation to a supervisor in the Bureau of Internal Affairs (BIA.) - G. Responding supervisors will document the complaint, and submit it to the Civilian Office of Police Accountability (COPA) following the guidelines outlined in the Department Directives titled "Complaint Initiation and Log Number Investigation Assignment" and "Special Situations Involving Allegations of Misconduct." - H. The Department provides numerous opportunities and methods, including anonymously and through third-party representatives, to submit complaints and report allegations of misconduct against Department members.
+Violations of this policy can be reported in the following ways: - 1. in person, to any Department supervisor; - 2. by mail, phone, or anonymously through an online complaint form to the Office of Inspector General (OIG).
 For more information visit the OIG's website.